 I have many wonderful memories of the fourteen months my husband Dennis and I lived in Guyana, and a few hair-raising ones, too.
-There was only one highway along the coast in 1967, and for the most part, it was rather flat and straight.
+There was only one highway along the coast in 1967, and for the most part, it was flat and straight.
 Whenever we travelled to the capital city of Georgetown (a five hour trip, which in Canada would have taken an hour), we needed to be in front of the house at 4:30 a.m. to flag down a passing “hire car” that would drive us as far as New Amsterdam.
 From there, we would catch the ferry across the Berbice River.
-Then on the other side, we would board a train to take us the rest of the way.
-This meant that we would have to be standing across the road from our house at 4:30 a.m. in order to flag down a passing “hire car”.
-Fortunately, we never had to wait long before one came along.
+Then we boarded a train to take us the rest of the way to our destination.

 Now for the hair-raising part!
 Considering the speed at which some of the drivers drove, it was as if they were taking part in a qualifying heat for the Grand Prix; the dangerous risks they sometimes took in passing each other on the road sent our blood-pressures soaring.
-While a wild ride was in progress, the stories of our fellow passengers, though somewhat entertaining, would often add to my angst.
-(Sometimes there would be as many as nine of us crammed into a Morris Minor: three in the front, and six in the back, where even strangers were forced to double up by sitting on someone’s lap.)
-We would be perched on the edges of our seats, white-knuckled, Dennis and I would be forced to listen to snatches of conversation that would include references to a recent murder, or robbery, or home invasion.
+While a wild ride was in progress, the stories of our fellow passengers, though somewhat entertaining, would often raise my level of anxiety.
+Perched on the edges of our seats, white-knuckled, Dennis and I would be forced to listen to snatches of conversation that would include references to a recent murder, or robbery, or home invasion.
 We were horrified, one day, when we saw the driver of the car ahead of us hit a cyclist.
 The impact sent the victim flying through the air, where he landed far from where it happened.
 The guilty car owner did not stop, nor did the man driving ours, despite our pleading.

 Thankfully, the joy we experienced in getting to know our students, all eager to learn, meant much more to us than the few “hair-raising” events we remember.
 Although we were preparing them for the Cambridge University Entrance Exams, O Levels (I was teaching English Literature and Language; Dennis taught Science and Math), I tried to find extra books for them that were outside the strictly British-based curriculum, and in particular, novels and stories written by West Indian authors–ones that they could relate to in their day to day lives.

-The enthusiasm of the kids for the books that I found on a shopping expedition to Georgetown made the trip there worthwhile.
-These included several anthologies of literature written by Caribbean authors that were appropriate for Forms I-V, and novels, too, by such well-known authors as V.S.
+The enthusiasm of the kids for the books I found while on a shopping expedition to Georgetown, made the trips there worthwhile.
+These included several anthologies of literature written by Caribbean authors that were appropriate for Forms I-VI, and novels, by such well-known authors as V.S.
 Naipaul (originally from Trinidad; winner of the 2001 Nobel Prize in Literature), George Lamming (Barbados) and Andrew Salkey (Jamaica).
 On a trip to Mackenzie (now Linden) by speed boat up the Demerara River, we were thrilled to meet the Guyanese poet A.J.
-Seymour (1914-1990) while touring the Demerara Bauxite Mine where he had been working as Public Relations Officer.
+Seymour (1914-1990) while touring the Demerara Bauxite Mine where he had been working as a Public Relations Officer.
 (The company is now the Linden Mining Enterprise)